Last Updated on

 A slow cooker is a busy mom’s best friend!
-My navy bean soup recipe make a delicious, filling meal that’s easy to prepare using simple ingredients.
+My traditional navy bean soup recipe make a delicious, filling meal that’s easy to prepare in the crock pot using healthy ingredients.

-I love a good soup recipe during the cold winter months.
-Fortunately my whole family loves soup, so we’re always trying new soup recipes.
+I love a good bean soup recipe during the cold winter months.
+Fortunately, my whole family loves soup, so we’re always trying new soup recipes.

-All you need is a few simple ingredients and you’ll be able to whip up this navy bean soup recipe.
+All you need are a few healthy ingredients and you’ll be able to whip up this navy bean soup recipe in the crock pot.
 I love using my slow cooker for soups because I can either prep everything the night before and just turn it on in the morning or I can toss things in throughout the day when I have spare time.